What Is STaaS (Storage as a Service)?

 There are 2 types of remote storage namely;

-Object Storage – In this type of STaaS, end-clients can store data such as documents, text, PDF.
+Object Storage – In this type of STaaS, end clients can store data such as documents, text, and PDF.
 If you have provided storage, you cannot change the filesystem and you cannot build any partitions either.
-The type of data storage usually used in SAN environments where data, often known as blocks, is stored in volumes.
-Each block functions as an individual hard drive and the storage administrator configure it.
+The type of data storage is usually used in SAN environments where data, often known as blocks, is stored in volumes.
+Each block functions as an individual hard drive and the storage administrator configures it.

 Examples: Google Drive, Dropbox